drougge/wellpapp-pyclient/README.md

 You probably want to install using "`pip install 'wellpapp[all]'`".

-Everything here uses .wellpapprc.
-This is read from ~, from all parents of currentdir and finaly from currentdir.
+Everything here uses wellpapprc.
+This is read from ~/.config/wellpapp/rc (or whatever your XDG_CONFIG_HOME points to), from .wellpapprc in all parents of currentdir and finaly from currentdir.
 The last read version of an option takes effect.

 The following options need to be specified: